What are primary reinforcer and secondary reinforcer?

 Most primary reinforcements are the result of evolution to ensure a species’ survival.
 Salivation in anticipation of food intake helps the body optimize digestion2.

 A Primary Reinforcer is a stimulus that is biologically important to an organism, such as food, water, sleep, shelter, safety, pleasure, and sex.
 It leads to an involuntary response, such as recoiling, drooling, and trembling.
-In conditioning theories, a primary reinforcer is also called unconditioned reinforcer or unconditioned stimulus (UCS).
+In Classical conditioning theories, a primary reinforcer is also called unconditioned reinforcer or unconditioned stimulus (UCS).

 Although primary reinforcers are intrinsic drives that are naturally occurring, they may impact individuals differently depending on genetics and their experiences.